CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 For more information about registering resource providers, see [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

-## Automatic registration of resource providers - Add script that Admin user can download and run

-If you want a faster way to register the needed resource providers, execute the script in Azure CLI.
-Before that, make sure that you have installed [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

-1. Open the command prompt and run the `az login` command.
-1. Paste the script that would automatically register all the needed resources. _(Add the script)_
-1. Run another [script](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1184/Step-2-Precheck?anchor=verification-script) to verify that all resources are registered.

 ## Verification script
 The verification script checks if you have enough quota and if all required resource providers are registered.